zchryr/zsync/README.md

 ---

 ### Random
 You can run this without needing docker, I just wouldn't recommend it.
-But if you want to, you'll need Python3, to install the packages in the `requirements.txt` file, and to do the above steps (minus the docker stuff).
+But if you want to, you'll need Python3 and pip3, to install the packages in the `requirements.txt` file, and to do the above steps (minus the docker stuff).

 ### The Future
 I want to add more error checking/handling into this project.
 I'm sure I can also add a lot more visibility into things, so more to come on that.